garyxuehong/bamboo-vscode/README.md

-# bamboo-vscode README
+# bamboo-vscode

-Open build plans from bamboo server
+Open build plans in browser from bamboo server

 ## Features